BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## In Progress

-- Frontend: query by card ID/localized name
+- Add loading state

 ## TODOs

+- Add no matches found
+- Add error state
+- Try to fix `strong` breaking when they are at the start of the string(?).
+See `DYN122` as example card.
+- Clean up code !!!
-- Frontend: Show said data
+- Frontend: Make super simple design
+- Setup styled system for consistency and practice making another design system
+- Setup basic unit tests for search card query
+- Write a Cypress test for searching card that succeeds and fails
+- Deploy to "staging" (if possible) and test if can actually connect not from localhost

+## Nice to haves/If I have the extra time and energy to learn

 - Learn how to scrape Library of FaB for JP translations
 - Upload data for HVY, OUT
-- Frontend: Make super simple design
-- Deploy to "staging" (if possible) and test if can actually connect not from localhost